+This is essentially my statement of faith.
 Embedded links lead to blog posts or book chapters I’ve written that expand more on my beliefs.

 God: I believe that our mighty triune God is the Creator of the Universe and the Savior of the souls of those who come to Him in faith through Jesus Christ.
 (Genesis 1:1-31; Ephesians 2:8-9)

-God’s revelation: I believe that God reveals Himself and His ways to His people by a variety of means—through creation, through dreams and visions, through miracles, through the still small voice of the Holy Spirit in the heart , and perhaps others—but the most reliable message from God that we have been given, and the message against which all other messages and revelations should be measured, is the Holy Scriptures, that is, the Bible, with the understanding that the New Covenant is superior to the Old (Psalm 19:1; Acts 2:17; Acts 10:11; John 9; Galatians 3:5; 1 Corinthians 12:6,10-11,22; John 16:13; Hebrews 8).
+God’s revelation: I believe that God reveals Himself and His ways to His people by a variety of means—through creation, through dreams and visions, through miracles, through the still small voice of the Holy Spirit in the heart, and perhaps others—but the most reliable message from God that we have been given, and the message against which all other messages and revelations should be measured, is the Holy Scriptures, that is, the Bible, with the understanding that the New Covenant is superior to the Old (Psalm 19:1; Acts 2:17; Acts 10:11; John 9; Galatians 3:5; 1 Corinthians 12:6,10-11,22; John 16:13; Hebrews 8).

 Understanding the Scriptures: I believe that in order to interpret the Bible aright I must understand that the Old Testament is to be interpreted in light of the New, the pronouns in the epistles might not refer to me, and the entire Bible is ultimately about Jesus rather than rules (which is another way of saying that the New Covenant supersedes the Old).
 Above all, I must ask the Holy Spirit to open my eyes to His truth.
 (Hebrews 8; James 1:25; Psalm 119:18; Galatians 5:17-18; 2 Corinthians 3:6-11; 2 Corinthians 4:6)

 Jesus Christ: I believe that Jesus Christ, who was God in flesh born without sin, was the perfect Representation of God on earth and the perfect Communication of God to man.
 In providing salvation for those who would trust in Him, He accomplished five vital things: He lived a sinless life for us, keeping all the law we couldn’t keep.
 He died a sacrificial death for us, bearing our sins on the cross.
-He rose again from the dead, victorious over His own death and our eternal death, and also victorious for us over the power of sin in our lives.
+He rose again from the dead, victorious over death and hell, and also victorious for us over the power of sin in our lives.
 He ascended into heaven, not just to get back home, but to claim His rightful position as Victorious Conqueror.
 He was seated at the right hand of God the Father, who is delighted to offer salvation to us through His Son.
 (John 1:1; 2 Corinthians 4:6; Hebrews 1:1-3; Matthew 5:17-18; Matthew 3:16-17; Luke 9:34-35; John 8:29-55; 1 Peter 2:21-24; Hebrews 4:14-15; Hebrews 9:19-28; 1 Corinthians 15:12-22; Galatians 2:20; Romans 6:4-11; Ephesians 4:8-10; Hebrews 10:12; Hebrews 12:2; Romans 5:8)

 Salvation: I believe that Jesus Christ sees the souls of all people as valuable and longs to rejoice in the rescue of lost sheep.
 When they repent and turn to Him and call out to Him, He delights to bring them to Himself, cleanse them from their sin, and free them from all shame associated with any evil that has been perpetrated on them.
 He desires to fully heal them and empower them for the good work He has called them to do.
 (Psalm 139:14; Luke 15:4-7; Mark 1:15; Malachi 4:2; Acts 3:19; Acts 16:30-32; John 10:14-16; 1 John 1:9; Luke 4:17-19; Psalm 11; Psalm 34:4-7; Romans 15:13; 2 Corinthians 4:7; 2 Corinthians 5:21; 2 Corinthians 9:8; 2 Corinthians 10:3-5; Ephesians 1:19-21; 1 Peter 2:24)